 Witnesses report that a small crowd of people was gathered in the area watching the fight.
 Coats and gloves were observed to be lying on the ground behind the office building near Damar.
 The coats appear to have been removed in preparation for a fight.

-It is known that the victim and the friend who drove him to the Border Club left the bar around 2:25 a.m.
-The victim stopped to get a hot dog from a local vendor who operated a cart in the Border Club parking lot.
+It is known that the victim, Robert RAYMOND his friend who drove him to the Border Club, both left the bar around 2:25 a.m.
+The Robert RAYMOND stopped to get a hot dog from a local vendor who operated a cart in the Border Club parking lot.
 At the same time his friend went to the parking area behind the bar to warm up the car.

-Police believe the victim began to walk to the back of the bar where they had parked when he observed the fight.
-Police believe the victim recognized his friends were involved in the fight and saw that they were outnumbered.
-Police believe the victim went to help his friends.
+Police believe the Mr. RAYMOND began walking to the back of the bar where they had parked when he observed the fight.
+Police believe the Mr. RAYMOND recognized his friends were involved in the fight and saw that they were outnumbered.
+Police believe the he went over to help his friends.

-A moment after making contact with these males the victim was stabbed in the chest with a large knife.
+A moment after making contact with these males Robert RAYMOND was stabbed in the chest with a large knife.
 This knife would not have been easily concealed.
-The knife severed the pulmonary artery and punctured the victim’s heart causing almost instantaneous death.
+The knife severed the pulmonary artery and punctured his heart – causing almost instantaneous death.

 Witnesses report finding the victim lying face down within a few meters of the pick-up truck.
 He was unresponsive and efforts to revive him were unsuccessful.